Ecwid/ecwid-api-docs/includes/_customize_storefront.md

 We recommend loading your jQuery from <a href='https://developers.google.com/speed/libraries/#jquery'>Google's CDN</a> to ensure it is available at all times.
 </aside>

-## Centering popups in iframe storefronts
+## Center popups in iframe storefronts

 > Example of centering popups